Jarne2001/Concepts-of-Data-Science-Project/README.md

 The repository consists of the following files:

-- **Binary Tree.py**: Given Binary Search Tree implementation, needed for comparison purposes.
+- **Binary Tree.py**: Binary Search Tree implementation as provided in the course materials for comparison purposes.
 - **Space Complexity.py**: Python function to test for the space complexity of the current Ternary Search Tree implementation.
 - **Ternary Search Tree.py**: Actual implementation of the Ternary Search Tree.
 - **corncob_lowercase.txt**: English dictionary of 50,000 lowercase words (http://www.mieliestronk.com/corncob_lowercase.txt).